docker/machine/docs/get-started.md

 1. Open a command shell or terminal window.

     These command examples shows a Bash shell.
-For a different shell, such as C Shell, the same commands are the same except where noted.
+For a different shell, such as C Shell, the commands are the same except where noted.

 2. Use `docker-machine ls` to list available machines.